asablue65/HP-8300-USDT/README.md

 3. Reboot

 Extra 1: For OS Ventura Installation (Opencore 0.9.0)
-1. Add "amfi_get_out_of_my_way=0x1" or "amfi=0x80" to boot-args
+1. Add "amfi_get_out_of_my_way=0x1" or "amfi=0x80" to boot-args,
-1.1 or Replace "amfi=0x80" with "-amfipassbeta" and add AMFIPass.kext to Kexts
+ or Replace "amfi=0x80" with "-amfipassbeta" and add AMFIPass.kext to Kexts
 2. Download Opencore Legacy Patcher and apply Post-Install Root Patch

 Extra 2: For OS Sonoma Installation